AI4LIFE-GROUP/LLM_Explainer/README.md

 - `base_model_dir` &mdash; Directory of the saved model (default &mdash; "./models/ClassWeighted_scale_minmax/")
 - `output_dir` &mdash; Directory to save LLM results to (default &mdash; "./outputs/LLM_QueryAndReply/")
 - `openai_api_key_file_path` &mdash; File path to your OpenAI API key (default &mdash; "./openai_api_key.txt")
+  - **WARNING**: Do NOT share or push your LLM (openai) API key to github, it’s best to add the openai_api_key.txt to the .gitignore file or put it outside of your project directory on your local machine.
 - `LLM_name` &mdash; Name of the LLM model (default &mdash; "gpt-4")
 - `temperature` &mdash; Parameter controlling the randomness of the LLM's output (default &mdash; 0)
 - `eval_min_idx` &mdash; The minimum test sample index for evaluation (default &mdash; 0)